World Mental Health Day

 Every year, World Mental Health Day is celebrated on October 10 to raise awareness about mental health and to galvanize efforts to support those experiencing mental health issues.
 This year’s theme, 'Make mental health for all a global priority”, is especially significant as it echoes my heartfelt belief that we have a duty to serve ALL of our children, and if any portion of that population is suffering, it is imperative that we seek solutions and act quickly.

-Statistics tell us that intersectional Youth of Color (Youth of Color including LGBTQIA+ and those with disabilities) are quite resilient.
+Statistics tell us that intersectional Youth and Young Adults of Color (Youth and Young Adults of Color including LGBTQIA+ and those with disabilities) are quite resilient.
 How do we know this?
 We can glean from the limited epidemiological data that exists for our youth across racial groups, that the prevalence (read: proportions) of youth with major mental illnesses, like depression and anxiety, are about the same.
 And, given the disproportionate exposure to discrimination, racism, authoritative brutality, school suspensions and expulsions, xenophobia, homophobia, transphobia and intersectional gendered discrimination, etc., one would think that these youth should have much higher rates of mental illness (hence, we can assume there are protective factors inherent in our youth and their cultures).

-However, we know from research (like The AAKOMA Project’s groundbreaking 2022 State of Mental Health of Youth of Color Report) that there are undoubtedly mental health disparities related to who gets care and the type of care received.
-For example, in our report, Black youth are disproportionately more likely to report having a plan for suicide while 42.1% of Youth of Color from our survey were exposed to at least one source of racial trauma.
+However, we know from research (like The AAKOMA Project’s groundbreaking 2022 State of Mental Health of Youth and Young Adults of Color Report) that there are undoubtedly mental health disparities related to who gets care and the type of care received.
+For example, in our report, Black youth are disproportionately more likely to report having a plan for suicide while 42.1% of Youth and Young Adults of Color from our survey were exposed to at least one source of racial trauma.
 We also know that providers of color are a scarce resource across all disciplines of mental health providers representing less than 20% of all providers across the major disciplines.
-Ultimately, we know that even if we can get Youth of Color into care, they are: 1) less likely to be treated by a provider of their cultural background, 2) less likely to receive behavioral health care for an accurate diagnosis, and 3) less likely to encounter a provider with specific training and skill in #culturallycompetent care.
+Ultimately, we know that even if we can get Youth and Young Adults of Color into care, they are: 1) less likely to be treated by a provider of their cultural background, 2) less likely to receive behavioral health care for an accurate diagnosis, and 3) less likely to encounter a provider with specific training and skill in #culturallycompetent care.

 - We can pay attention: We want to remain aware that these issues negatively impact ALL youth.